Historian

 Taylor has given many talks on his latest book at the Chiswick Book Festival, the Mere Literary Festival and at the National Army Museum.

-Taylor has recently given talks to the Eton College History Society and to 400 Sixth-Formers at Latimer Upper School in Hammersmith.
+Taylor has also recently given talks to the Eton College History Society and to 400 Sixth-Formers at Latymer Upper School in Hammersmith.

 He has given talks about Leni Riefenstahl’s Olympia for the Academy of Motion Picture Arts and Sciences in London and at the British Museum.